The Piskey Spoon

 ‘I reject my baby daughter,’ said the queen.
 ‘If she is to grow up more beautiful than me, I shall slay her before she can do so.
 I am the most beautiful and always will be.’

-The arrow-maker and his wife loved the chief’s child as their own.
-Their son Fletcher also loved her and he named her Mevean meaning Little Flower.
+The Arrow-Maker and his wife loved the chief’s child as their own.
+Their son Fletcher, also loved her and he named her Merean meaning Little Flower.

 It took fifteen years for the queen’s enchantment over her husband to lift.
 The chief at once remembered he had a daughter he had hardly seen.
 He raced down to Harlyn to find her.
 The chief was very happy to meet his beautiful daughter and asked her name.

-‘What a pretty name, Mevean, but I would like something even prettier.
-I name her Mis-Me, The Month of Flowers.
-The chief came often to visit Mis-Me and was very affectionate toward her, often bringing gifts which the arrow-maker’s wife hid away so the queen did not suspect them.
+‘What a pretty name Merean but I would like something even prettier.
+I name her Mis-me, The Month of Flowers.
+The chief came often to visit Mis-me and was very affectionate toward her, often bringing gifts which the Arrow-Maker’s wife hid away so the Queen did not suspect them.
 One day, when the chief was visiting, young Fletcher told the chief, he felt it inappropriate his giving Mis-me so much attention, after all the chief was a married man.
-The arrow- maker told Fletcher the truth.
-Mis-Me was not his true sister but the daughter of the chief.
+The Arrow Maker told Fletcher the truth.
+Mis-me was not his true sister but the daughter of the chief.
 Fletcher thought about this for a long time.
-He was relieved he could now love her but he also knew there was no hope of marriage as she was a chief’s daughter, a princess and he was a serf.
+He was relieved he could now love her but he also knew there was no hope of marriage as she was a chief’s daughter, a princess and he was a surf.

 ‘I don’t want to live in the castle.
-I am happy with Fletcher,’ said Mis-Me.
+I am happy with Flethcer,’ said Mis-me.

 ‘The piskey told me I would suffer bad luck if I lost the piskey spoon.
 I must find it right away,’ said the chief.
 He gathered his people for an announcement.
 ‘The man who finds my piskey spoon, will marry my daughter be he rich or poor.’